enormandeau/gawn/README.md

 - Index the genome (`GMAP`)
 - Annotate genes using available transcripts (`GMAP`)
 - Add 3' and 5' UTR regions (`cufflinks` and `TransDecoder`)
+- Annotate the transcripts (`blastx` and the Swissprot database)
-- TODO: Produce transcriptome annotation table (Python script)
+- Produce a transcriptome annotation table (Python script)
-- TODO: Produce genome annotation table (Python script)
+- Produce a genome annotation table (Python script)

 ## Installation